silverwind/droppy/README.md

   <a href="https://travis-ci.org/silverwind/droppy"><img src="https://api.travis-ci.org/silverwind/droppy.svg?style=flat"></a>
 </p>

-droppy is a self-hosted file storage server with a web interface and capabilites to edit files and view media directly in the browser.
+droppy is a self-hosted file storage server with a web interface and capabilities to edit files and view media directly in the browser.
 It is particularly well-suited to be run on low-end hardware like the Raspberry Pi.

 ## Features (try the <a target="_blank" href="https://droppy.silverwind.io">demo</a>)
 * Fully responsive HTML5 interface